Poetic Prophecy: Delphi

 Participants enjoy a final nourishing breakfast together before saying their final goodbyes and continuing on their journeys, myths in hand, hearts full to the brim.

-Focus on connection with an Ancient Site with reverence and respect
+πΏ Focus on connection with history, place and mythology with reverence and respect

-Experience Greece like never before — without the meaningless tourist traps and empty consumerism
+πΏ Experience Greece like never before β without tourist traps and empty consumerism

-Enjoy a meaningful and powerful experience in a place full of potent history which will stay with you for years to come
+πΏ Enjoy a meaningful experience in a place full of potency which will stay with you for years to come

 The Poetic Prophecy Facilitator: